29/8/2017 by Katherine Memery

 Like you would for any other interview, it’s essential that you thoroughly research the firm you’re interviewing with and the role at hand.
 Reflect on your relevant experience, your strengths and weaknesses and what you can bring to the role at hand.
 For more information on interview preparation, check out our earlier blog, here.

-To avoid any embarrassing technical issues, make sure your webcam and microphone are working beforehand.
+To avoid any embarrassing technical issues, make sure your camera and microphone are working beforehand.
 If you’re using your phone or tablet to complete the interview, check that they are sufficiently charged and that you’re connected to a reliable internet connection.
+Consider doing a trial run with a friend or a family member to make sure you're all set up.

 Prepare your environment

-While employers and recruiters don’t mind too much where you complete your interview, they don’t want to see your messy bedroom or your mum in the background.
+While employers and recruiters don’t mind too much where you complete your interview, what is important is that you are comfortable in that space.
 Tidy up and make sure that you’re somewhere quiet where you won’t be interrupted.
+Position yourself at a table against a plain, neutral background.

 When it comes to setting up your camera, it should be just above your eye line.
+Elevate your laptop or tablet to avoid starting down into the camera.
 Practise sitting in front of it and adjust your lighting to make sure that the interviewer will be able to see you clearly.
 Natural light is best, so sit next to a window if possible.

 Once you’ve got a handle on the kinds of questions you might be asked, practise saying your answers out loud.
 Rehearse in front of the mirror or pre-record yourself on your phone or laptop.
 Practise looking into the camera and focus on speaking clearly and at a measured pace.

-If you’ll be taking part in the pre-recorded answer format, make sure that your answers fit into the one-minute timeframe, without you speaking too quickly.
-Watch yourself back and think about how you can do better.
+If you are taking part in the pre-recorded answer format, make sure that your answers fit into the one-minute timeframe, without you speaking too quickly.
 Keep practising until you feel ready to start the real interview.

 During the interview